FBakkensen/AIAssistedDevelopmentPromptsForBC/Research_BusinessCentral.md

 - Three consecutive iterations produce no significant new information
 - All specified sections are comprehensively documented with technical accuracy
 - Integration points across all specified object types are fully documented

-## Each time you have done a research, iterate through it again, until the topic is exhausted and actionable.
-## Every step in the document should give a [Comprehensive overview] and a [Detailed technical explanation]

 # Quick Start Implementation Guide
 - Create a condensed (under 1000 words) implementation guide for the most common scenario